xi/a11y-outline/README.md

 -	You may need to add the keyboard shortcut manually (at the bottom of the extensions page).

+## Bookmarklet

+A bookmarklet is available on <https://xi.github.io/a11y-outline/>.

 # Usage

 Pressing `Ctrl+7` brings up a dialog.
 You can use the up/down arrow keys to